ghyatzo/OptParse.jl/README.md

 There are 3 main types of parsers:

- - `primitive`: These are the main building blocks, the bricks of your grandiose parser. they are the parsers that actually match the tokens in your input.
+ - **primitive**: These are the main building blocks, the bricks of your grandiose parser. they are the parsers that actually match the tokens in your input.
 The main ones are `option`, `flag` `argument`, and `command`.

- - `valueparsers`: These are specialized parsers that take on the responsibility of translating the actual raw input strings from your command line into strongly typed values that can be used directly by your program.
+ - **value parsers**: These are specialized parsers that take on the responsibility of translating the actual raw input strings from your command line into strongly typed values that can be used directly by your program.
 Some of them are: `str()`, `integer()`, `choice()`, `float()`, `uuid()`.

- - `modifiers`: These act as addons to your existing parsers.
+ - **modifiers**: These act as addons to your existing parsers.
 They can enhance or modify the behaviour of a parsers while keeping it's main purpose.
 These are the main tools to use to add more complex behaviour to your parsers while remaining type-stable.
     Some of them are: `optional`, `withDefault`, `multiple`

- - `constructors`/`combinators`: These are the framework of your CLI app.
+ - **constructors**/**combinators**: These are the framework of your CLI app.
 Use them to compose together multiple parsers and create complex parsing structures capable of matching multiple states at the same time.
 Some of them are: `object`, `or`, `tup`

 ## Quick Start